simonmichael/hledger/hledger/hledger.m4.md

 and an acquisition in one account updates the cost basis on lots in every other account too.

+#### Changing the cost basis method

+hledger recalculates all lots on each run, using the currently declared methods.
+So changing a declared method also reinterprets past history under the new method.
+Sometimes that's fine; but usually you'll want past disposals to keep their original lot selections and gains
+(tax authorities generally expect a method change to apply only going forward).
+Things to know:

+- Disposals recorded without explicit lot selectors or gain amounts will select different lots under the new method, changing their cost bases and realised gains.

+- Disposals which do record the old method's selections - as explicit gain amounts, lot selectors, lot subaccount names, or balance assertions - will be checked against the new method's selections, and any differences will be reported as errors.

+hledger doesn't yet support declaring different methods for different time periods, but you can make a method change apply only to the future, in either of two ways:

+1. Make past disposals fully explicit, with lot selectors and gain amounts, so they no longer depend on the declared method (`print -x` and `print --lots` can help with this).
+   Then change the method.

+2. Or, start a new journal file at the changeover date, using [`close --clopen --lots`](#close) to carry the current lots into it, and declare the new method in the new file.

 ## Gain postings

 Each disposal transaction will have a balanced pair of postings recording the capital gain (or loss):